-Recruitment: Making sure that parents knew • "We pulled in a few key families early on in the planning, and they helped a lot with getting others excited about the project." about the volunteer opportunity and encouraging them to sign up for the project with all their competing priorities. • "if people can relate more to what they are volunteering for, then they are more apt to help out .
+- "We pulled in a few key families early on in the planning, and they helped a lot with getting others excited about the project." - "...if people can relate more to what they are volunteering for, then they are more apt to help out.
 When you make it impact the community in which they live, you will get more families in that community willing to help."

+Commitment:

-Commitment: Getting volunteers to show up proved to be a challenge.
-When one family member gets sick, you can lose the whole group at the• "Follow up with potential volunteers and express the need."• "Stay in constant contact with families who volunteer to keep them updated on the event scheduling and activities."
-Iast minute. • "Make it easy to participate with various options for how to be involved and how much time is needed"
+Getting volunteers to show up proved to be a challenge.
+When one family member gets sick, you can lose the whole group at the last minute.

+- "Follow up with potential volunteers and express the need." - "Stay in constant contact with families who volunteer to keep them updated on the event scheduling and activities." - "Make it easy to participate with various options for how to be involved and how much time is needed"